-Please note: If you are an existing DIT undergraduate student and wish to transfer into another DIT undergraduate programme, you will not have to complete the CAO Advanced Entry application form.
-All existing DIT students who wish to transfer into another DIT undergraduate programme must contact their Head of Programme directly to facilitate the transfer.
+Please note: If you are an existing TU Dublin student in City Campus and wish to transfer into another City Campus undergraduate programme, you will not have to complete the CAO Advanced Entry application.
+All existing TU Dublin City Campus students who wish to transfer into another TU Dublin undergraduate programme must contact their Head of Programme directly to facilitate the transfer.

 What is Advanced Entry?

 Advanced Entry is where an applicant has previous work experience and/or educational achievements that are considered directly relevant to the programme they wish to apply for.
-In such a case, it is possible to gain entry to the second or subsequent year of an undergraduate programme in DIT.
+In such a case, it is possible to gain entry to the second or subsequent year of an undergraduate programme in TU Dublin City Campus.

 What is the deadline for submitting a 2019 Advanced Entry on-line application?